Which place is cheaper, Winston-Salem or Duck?

 Winston-Salem can get quite cold in the winter.
 Be prepared for some very cold days in Duck.
 In the winter, Duck is around the same temperature as Winston-Salem.
-Typically, the winter temperatures in Duck in January are around 41°F (5°C), and Winston-Salem is about 40°F (4°C).
+Typically, the winter temperatures in Duck in January average around 41°F (5°C), and Winston-Salem averages at about 40°F (4°C).

 Duck usually receives around the same amount of sunshine as Winston-Salem during winter.
-At this time of the year, Duck gets 168 hours of sunny skies, while Winston-Salem receives 169 hours of full sun.
+Duck gets 168 hours of sunny skies, while Winston-Salem receives 169 hours of full sun in the winter.

 Duck gets a good bit of rain this time of year.
 In January, Duck usually receives more rain than Winston-Salem.
-At this time of the year, Duck gets 4.1 inches (105 mm) of rain, while Winston-Salem receives 3.2 inches (82 mm) of rain each month for the winter.
+Duck gets 4.1 inches (105 mm) of rain, while Winston-Salem receives 3.2 inches (82 mm) of rain each month for the winter.

 In April, Duck is generally around the same temperature as Winston-Salem.
-Temperatures in Duck average around 59°F (15°C), and Winston-Salem stays around 61°F (16°C).
+Daily temperatures in Duck average around 59°F (15°C), and Winston-Salem fluctuates around 61°F (16°C).

 The sun comes out a lot this time of the year in Winston-Salem.
 People are often attracted to the plentiful sunshine in Duck this time of the year.
 In the spring, Duck often gets around the same amount of sunshine as Winston-Salem.
 Duck gets 253 hours of sunny skies this time of year, while Winston-Salem receives 248 hours of full sun.